“I feel as if I have lived many different lives, all of them leading to doula work.”

 Meet Your Doula: Breanna

-I feel as if I have lived many different lives, all of them leading to doula work.
 I believe some of my first steps to walking my path as a doula were serving as a garden educator at a dual immersion Spanish language school in the Mission District of San Francisco.
 Here not only was I able to provide hands on garden education to every student in the school, I was able to help weave the garden into the framework of the school community.
-From having parents co teach lessons, to community workdays, to garden club, and interactive cooking classes, I aimed to have every community member feel welcome.
-In this role is where I unearthed a love for working with children + families and to share my knowledge with them.
+From having parents co teach lessons, to community workdays, to interactive cooking classes - my goal was to have every community member feel welcome.
+During my time in this role is where I unearthed a love for working with children + families and to share my knowledge with them.

-Working in the public education system, I found myself longing for something where I could work more personally with families.
 And so began the evolution of considering myself to be a birthworker.